| Country / Region | DPP Status | First Deadline | Sector Focus |

 Does the EU Digital Product Passport apply to companies outside the EU?

 Yes.
-Any product placed on the EU market after the applicable ESPR delegated act deadline must have a valid DPP, regardless of where the manufacturer is based.
+Once a passport obligation applies to a product category, any product placed on the EU market must have a valid DPP, regardless of where the manufacturer is based.
 Non-EU manufacturers must either have an EU authorised representative or ensure that their EU importer fulfils DPP obligations.
 There is no geographic exemption based on manufacturer location.

 Which EU country enforces DPP rules most strictly?

 Germany and the Netherlands are expected to have the most rigorous early enforcement.
 Germany has the strongest market surveillance infrastructure for product regulation, and the Netherlands (via Rotterdam port) is the entry point for a large share of non-EU imports.
-France is also advanced, particularly for textile sector enforcement.
+France is also advanced, particularly on product traceability.
 All 27 member states are legally required to enforce ESPR rules.

 Do I need a separate DPP for each EU country I sell into?

-No. A single DPP registered in the EU DPP Registry is valid across all 27 member states.
+No. A single DPP is valid across all 27 member states.
 You do not need country-specific DPPs.
-However, the data within the DPP may need to be presented in multiple languages — requirements vary by delegated act, but consumer-facing information is typically required in the official language of the country where the product is sold.
+However, the data within the DPP may need to be presented in multiple languages — requirements will be set per delegated act, and consumer-facing information is typically required in the official language of the country where the product is sold.

 Does the UK have its own digital product passport regulation?